Read This First

 Prompt 2: How might we design an experiment to determine whether differences in obesity among genetically diverse populations are due to 1) genetic differences or 2) differences in the value and practice of willpower within each population?

-The section turns on Considerations.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Considerations in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

 Choose a diverse group of participants representing various genetically distinct populations, ensuring a wide range of genetic backgrounds.